VS Code via ProxyJump

 Select klone-node in the list of configured hosts.

 After two-factor authentication and when any remaining remote extensions are installed, a terminal will show that we are connected to the configured compute node.
-Now you will be able to navigate to the remote file structure of HYAK like your home directory or group directories in /gscratch/.
+Now you will be able to navigate to the remote file structure of Hyak like your home directory or group directories in /gscratch/.

 Via this method, Windows users may have to provide two-factor authenication when changing directories.
 A better alternative for Windows users might be to connect VS Code via Code-server.